incoresemi/river_core/docs/source/config_ini.rst

 The interpretation and side-effects of these plugin specific parameters is completely left to the plugin.
-RIVER CORE simply forwards them to the respective plugin via the hooks.
+RiVer Core simply forwards them to the respective plugin via the hooks.

 .. note:: A plugins parameters cannot be sent to another plugin.
 However each plugin will receive its parameters and also the general configuration